in Sanya, People's Republic of China on November 18-19, 2023.

 Although we will miss having everyone meet and connect in person, we feel strongly that knowledge exchange must continue, if not more so.
 That is why we have equipped our online conferences with live viewing with chat, virtual Q&A, and a multitude of other measures to provide you with a great experience.

-Paper Submission is now open for the 17th edition of Chinacom!
-Check out the Call for Papers.Take a look back at the previous edition of Chinacom here.Chinacom 2022 supports revolutionary EAI Community Review, find out more here.Every author receives EAI Index credits – regardless of acceptance.
-Learn more about EAI’s Recognition Program here.Get real feedback on your presentation from other registrants via EAI Compass.
+Thank you to all the participants and volunteers for a great conference!Take a look back at the previous edition of Chinacom here.Chinacom 2022 supports revolutionary EAI Community Review, find out more here.Every author receives EAI Index credits – regardless of acceptance.
+Learn more about EAI’s Recognition Program here.Get involved in Chinacom 2023.

 Let the EAI Community help you build your career with collaborative research, objective evaluation, and fair recognition: